Accounting & Tax terms explained

 Net Assets

-Also referred to as equity, a net asset is the amount of retained earnings or profits generated by the company, after paying out all the liabilities.
+Also referred to as equity, a net asset is the amount of retained earnings or profits generated by the company after paying out all its liabilities.

 “Net assets= Assets-Liabilities”